Abell Library Services for Faculty

 You can renew your books one time by clicking on “Renew Materials” on Abell Library’s web page and entering your user ID from your Austin College ID card (barcode).
 For a second renewal, you will need to bring your books back to the library.

-Our “Forms” page provides request forms to place books or photocopies (only one-sided copies accepted) on reserve.
+Use this online Reserve Request Form, which is also available on our “Forms” page.
+The form provides a place for books or photocopies (only one-sided copies accepted) to be put on reserve.
 We provide selected readings to increase students’ access to these resources.
 Your students can check out print reserve materials for a specified time (2-hours, 1-day, or 3-days).
 Please allow 48 hours for processing materials for the reserve collection (not counting weekends).
-Contact Donna Flatt for more information.
+Contact Abby MacFarlane for more information.
 You may also wish to consult our Copyright policy for information about placing items on reserve.

-Contact Donna Flatt to check out media materials for classroom use and place media materials on reserve.
+Contact Abby MacFarlane to check out media materials for classroom use and place media materials on reserve.
 You can search for various types of media in our online catalog by limiting your search to the location “Circulating Media Collection” or “Closed Media Stacks.”

 On-Campus, you can access any of our online library resources from any campus computer linked to the Internet.
 From the library’s home page, click on A to Z E-Sources to see all of our subscription resources.